max-wilkinson/mbus-react/README.md

 This version of MBus is a React web app.
 This means it will run in any modern browser.
 It is also designed to support the PWA (progressive web app) paradigm.

+> A hosted version of the app can be accessed at: https://max-wilkinson.github.io/mbus-react

 ## Release Notes

 MBus is in public beta.
 I am hard at work creating the best experience possible for this app.
 If you have any feedback, feel free to submit an issue to this repository.